cpraveen/numa/barycentric.md

 * Also, if we add a new data pair $(x_{N+1},f_{N+1})$, then this requires a new computation from scratch.
 * Moreover, the numerical evaluation is also unstable to round-off errors (See page 51 in Powell, Approximation theory and methods, 1981.)

+These problems can be overcome by using alternate forms of Lagrange interpolation [@Berrut2004].

 ## Improved Lagrange formula

 Define